osaosemwen/sims-s3/README.md

 I currently deployed a serverless Text to Audio application using Polly on AWS.
-Its quite cool, using S3, Lambda functions, DynamoDB, APIs, SNS, and S3 buckets. here is the link: https://s3.amazonaws.com/osespractice-polly-website2018/index.html
+Its quite cool, using S3, Lambda functions, DynamoDB, APIs, SNS, and S3 buckets. here is the link: https://s3.amazonaws.com/osespractice-polly-website2018/index.html.
+The process for this application can be seen in the figure saved on this link: https://s3-ap-southeast-2.amazonaws.com/osepracticesydneycloudfrontdist/text_to_mp3.jpg

 WHen I connect this to Alexa, I would create its repository.
 Thanks!!